polidore/dfg/README.md

 }
 ```

 This isn't very useful, though.
 You might want to set the US rate to its lower average value of $0.12 / kwh.
-To do this:

 ```javascript
 {